zanami/openscholar/sites/all/modules/contrib/purl/README.txt

 **Responding**

 When a modifier for a provider is found in a request, the provider's registered callback is called with the ID for the given modifier.
-For example, in the example above, the callback for provider `spaces_og` will be passed `5`, the id corresponding to the `mygroup`, and it is then the provider's job to do whatever it wants to do with that information. `spaces_og`, for example, will load node `5` and set it as the active group context.
+To continue with the example from above, the callback for provider `spaces_og` will be passed `5`, the id corresponding to the `mygroup`, and it is then the provider's job to do whatever it wants to do with that information. `spaces_og`, for example, will load node `5` and set it as the active group context.

 Depending on the method (e.g. any that involve $_GET['q']), PURL may remove the modifier for the rest of the page load so that the request is passed cleanly to